Players - Virgil Van Dijk

 International debut: 10.10.2015 vs Kazakhstan

-International caps: 64/7 (48/7 at LFC) - 21.11.2023
+International caps: 82/10 (66/10 at LFC) - 10.06.2025

 Liverpool debut: 05.01.2018

-Last appearance: 17.03.2024
+Last appearance: 04.11.2025

 Debut goal: 05.01.2018

-Last goal: 25.02.2024
+Last goal: 22.10.2025

-Contract expiry: 30.06.2025 (signed 13.08.2021)
+Contract expiry: 30.06.2027 (signed 17.04.2025)

-Honours: 2019 PFA Player of the Year, 2018/19 Premier League Player of the Year, Champions League 2019, UEFA Player of the Year 2019, UEFA Defender of the Year 2019, European Super Cup 2019, FIFA Club World Cup 2019, Premier League 2019/20, League Cup 2022, FA Cup 2022
+Honours: 2019 PFA Player of the Year, 2018/19 Premier League Player of the Year, Champions League 2019, UEFA Player of the Year 2019, UEFA Defender of the Year 2019, European Super Cup 2019, FIFA Club World Cup 2019, Premier League 2019/20, 2024/2025; League Cup 2022, FA Cup 2022, League Cup 2024

 Total games/goals opposite LFC: 6 / 0

-League games / goals / assists: 187 / 18 / 6
+League games / goals / assists: 244 / 21 / 7

-Total games / goals / assists: 258 / 23 / 9
+Total games / goals / assists: 334 / 30 / 10

 Player Profile

 Virgil Van Dijk was born to a Dutch father and Surinamese mother in Breda, starting his youth football career with Willem II and then Groningen, making his full debut in May 2011.
 During his time at Groningen, he played in the Europa League and moved to Celtic in June 2013.
 He had a shaky start with them after breaking his foot in pre-season but went on to become a regular for the next two seasons, scoring fifteen goals in 115 games.
 However, after Celtic were eliminated from the Champions League qualifiers in the summer of 2015 he sought a fresh challenge and joined Southampton on transfer deadline day in a £13 million deal.
-He missed only eleven minutes of action in his first season at St Mary's and made his Holland debut in October 2016.
+He missed only eleven minutes of action in his first season at St Mary's and made his Netherlands debut in October 2015.

 In January 2017 Van Dijk was named club skipper but then suffered an ankle injury ruling him out for the rest of the season.
 During the close season in 2017, Liverpool were linked to Van Dijk who expressed a desire to move on, but in a dramatic development, the club issued a statement ending any interest in him, amid claims Southampton might be reporting them for false approaches.
 Strong, fast and a good organiser, Van Dijk was a reported target for several clubs but Southampton refused to sell him during that transfer window.
 Rather than sign an alternative, Liverpool remained patient and on 28 December it was announced that a £75 million fee had been agreed for him to join on 2 January.
 It was a world-record fee for a defender and Van Dijk became the most expensive player in Liverpool's history.
 The first instalment of that was paid on his debut, when he headed a late winner against Everton in the FA Cup third round on 5 January.
 As the second half of the season went on, his calming and assuring presence was a major factor in Liverpool reaching the Champions League final.
 It was not just his ability, but his organisational skills that were crucial and by the summer, there were very few who thought the fee had been excessive, even claiming he was a bargain.